wp-plugins/custom-field-images/readme.txt

 == Description ==

-Custom Field Images gives you increased flexibility in displaying images on specific page types of your blog, like Categories, Tag pages and even feeds.
+Custom Field Images gives you increased flexibility in displaying images on specific page types, post excerpts and even feeds.

+**Features**

-It adds a simple box under the post editing screen for easy handling and also has a Settings page.
+* Simple box under the post editing screen for easy handling
+* One click import and export of existing images
+* Customizable defaults so that the only thing you need to add is the image URL.

-Credits go to [Justin Tadlock](http://justintadlock.com/archives/2007/10/27/wordpress-custom-fields-adding-images-to-posts), where I got the ideea from.
+Credits go to [Justin Tadlock](http://justintadlock.com/archives/2007/10/27/wordpress-custom-fields-adding-images-to-posts), where I got the original ideea from.

 == Installation ==